CIS-566-Fall-2022/lab06-reactiondiffusion/README.md

 # Puzzle 1
 ### Feed rate should be 0.03

-Modify the **feed rate** to create a cell mitosis (cellular division) affect.

-The other parameters will be as follows:

-D_A = 1

-D_B = 0.5

-kill_rate = 0.0608

-delta_time = 1

 ![image](https://user-images.githubusercontent.com/60444726/197622415-ca9b9623-d01b-4e54-9b1a-b79109248cab.png)

 # Puzzle 2
 ### Kill rate should be 0.0651
-Modify the **kill rate** to create an simulation that reaches equilibrium very quickly.
-The rings should be approximately where the starting seeds were, and there should be little change between the 5th and the 100th frame.

-The other parameters will be as follows:

-D_A = 1

-D_B = 0.5

-feed_rate = 0.055

-delta_time = 1

 ![image](https://user-images.githubusercontent.com/60444726/197624737-58ab1aca-accb-4b4a-9654-cdc5fe84e723.png)

 Frame 5

 ![image](https://user-images.githubusercontent.com/60444726/197624645-e5b13798-ae74-4e18-84dc-955a9919021c.png)